nextcloud/backup/README.md

 A restoring point is an image of your Nextcloud at a specific time.
 A restoring point can be:

 - '**Full**' (or Complete) and contains a backup of :
-    * the instance of Nextcloud,
+    * the instance of Nextcloud, its apps and `config/config.php`
-    * the apps of the Nextcloud (`apps/` and `custom_apps/`),
     * A dump of the database,
     * the local folder defined as `data` of the Nextcloud.

 - '**Partial**' (or Incremental) that contains a backup of :
-    * the instance of Nextcloud,
+    * the instance of Nextcloud, its apps and `config/config.php`
-    * the apps of the Nextcloud,
         * A dump of the database,
         * local data that have been modified/generated since the last **Full Backup**

 ### What data are available in a Restoring Point

-Please note that the **Backup App** will not store ALL data from your Nextcloud.
+Let's first start with the fact that the **Backup App** will not store **ALL** data from your Nextcloud.
 As an example, remote files won't be stored.

 This is a list of what can be restored and what cannot be restored when using the **Backup App**:

 A restoring point will store